 Behavior and Temperament

 The Golden Blue Leg Baboon is a terrestrial burrower.
-She likes to stay hidden inside her burrow most of the time during her early stages of development.
+It likes to stay hidden inside her burrow most of the time during its early stages of development.

-Once she grows into adulthood, she starts webbing over her burrow and tends to spend more time in the open.
-Some adults will even spend all their time outside their burrows, preferring to remain in the webs instead; it’s perfectly natural.
+Once the tarantula grows into adulthood, she starts webbing over her burrow and tends to spend more time in the open.
+Some adults will even spend all their time outside their burrows, preferring to remain in the webs instead; it’s perfectly natural behavior for them.

-In these cases, your best course of action is to retreat as soon as possible; the GBLBT’s venom is very painful, so it’s better to be safe than sorry.
+In these cases, your best course of action is to retreat as soon as possible; their venom is very painful, so it’s better to be safe than sorry.

 Caring for a Golden Blue Leg Baboon Tarantula